Margaret Randall

-Margaret Randall (born December 6, 1936, New York City, USA) is an American-born writer, photographer, activist and academic.
+Margaret Randall (born 1936, New York City, USA) is an American writer, photographer, activist, and academic.
 Born in New York City, she lived for many years in Spain, Mexico, Cuba, and Nicaragua, and spent time in North Vietnam during the last months of the U.S. war in that country.
-She has written extensively on her experiences abroad and back in the United States, and has taught at Trinity College in Hartford, Connecticut, and other colleges.
+She has written extensively on her experiences abroad and back in the United States and has taught at Trinity College in Hartford, Connecticut, and other colleges.

 Biography

-In 1958, she met with Elaine de Kooning in New Mexico, where the painter had a teaching position and they became friends.
+In 1958, she met with Elaine de Kooning in New Mexico, where the painter had a teaching position, and they became friends.
 Margaret Randall being a fan of bullfights would take Elaine to Mexico to watch these events.

 Randall moved to Mexico in the 1960s, married the Mexican poet Sergio Mondragón and gave up her American citizenship.
 She moved to Cuba in 1969, where she deepened her interest in women's issues and wrote oral histories of mainly women, "want[ing] to understand what a socialist revolution could mean for women, what problems it might solve and which leave unsolved."
 Her 2009 memoir To Change The World: My Years in Cuba chronicle that period of her life.
 She lived in Managua, Nicaragua, from 1980 to 1984, writing about Nicaraguan women, and returned to the United States after an absence of 23 years.

 Shortly after her return in 1984, she was ordered deported under the McCarran-Walter Act of 1952.
 The government’s case rested on two arguments.
 First, while living in Mexico and married to a Mexican citizen, she had taken out Mexican citizenship, thereby presumably losing her U.S. citizenship.
 This was in 1967.
 In addition, under McCarran-Walter, the government claimed that the opinions Randall expressed in several of her books were "against the good order and happiness of the United States".
 The INS district director gave the justification that "her writings go far beyond mere dissent".
 With the support of many well-known writers and others, Randall won a Board of Immigration Appeals case in 1989 ordering the INS to grant her adjustment of status to permanent residence and restoration of citizenship.

 She now lives in Albuquerque, New Mexico, with her wife, the painter Barbara Byers.
 She travels widely to read and lecture.
 She was a professor at Trinity College in Hartford, Connecticut, and also taught briefly at the University of New Mexico, Macalester College, and the University of Delaware.

 Among her best-known books are Cuban Women Now, Sandino’s Daughters, Sandino’s Daughters Revisited, and When I Look into the Mirror and see You: Women, Terror and Resistance (all oral history with essay).